mimiframework/Mimi.jl/docs/src/howto/howto_2.md

 ```
 ![Plot Model Example](figs/plot_model_example.png)

 These two functions, `explore` and `plot` also have methods applicable to the sensitivity analysis support described in the next section.
-Details can be found in the linked [internals documentation](https://github.com/mimiframework/Mimi.jl/blob/master/docs/src/internals/montecarlo.md) as well as Tutorial 4: Sensitivity Analysis (SA) Support].
+Details can be found in the sensitivity analysis how-to guide How-to Guide 3: Conduct Sensitivity Analysis as well as Tutorial 4: Sensitivity Analysis (SA) Support].